pndang/Intro_IoT/README.md

 # Intro_IoT
-Programs for ESP32 on Arduino IDE - Internet of Things
+C and MicroPython Programs for ESP32 - Internet of Things